ilmax/site/content/posts/github-azure-oidc/index.md

 This functionality has been available for quite a while, it was first announced on [October 2021](https://azure.microsoft.com/en-us/updates/public-preview-openid-connect-integration-between-azure-ad-and-github-actions/) and up until now, it has been on my "things to look into" list.

-Recently I've been working on a project to migrate Azure DevOps to GitHub so I decided that time has come to look into this functionality.
+Recently I've been working on a project to migrate Azure DevOps to GitHub so I decided that the time has come to look into this functionality.

 ## How a typical connection is configured

 Usually, to connect to Azure as an application (i.e. when running a GitHub Action) you need to:

 1. Create a Service Principal in Azure Active Directory
 2. Create a Service Principal Credential
 3. Grant to the Service Principal permissions on the subscription(s)